4.2 Bias Issues

 Post-SM4 WFC Bias Gradient

 Since Servicing Mission 4 (SM4), the WFC bias frames exhibit two-dimensional spatial gradients of 5 DN to 10 DN within each image quadrant (Figure 4.3).
 These gradients are stable within the time spanned by each superbias reference image, and so they are completely removed (along with other fixed pattern noise) in the doBias step of calacs.
 These gradients are characteristics of the dual-slope integrator (DSI) implemented in the replacement CCD electronics to reduce the noise incurred during pixel sampling.
 The gradients are mainly caused by slow drifts of the bias reference voltages during and after the readout of each row of pixels.
-A small fraction of the gradient is also due to accumulated dark counts during the readout process.
-Since the time for a given pixel to read out depends on its vertical distance from the amplifier, there is a vertical gradient in accumulated readout dark counts, which adds to the bias gradient.

 These gradients were not produced by the pre-SM4 CCD electronics, which used the clamp-and-sample technique of pixel sampling.
 The replacement electronics also offer the clamp-and-sample option and, consequently, gradient-free biases, but this option increases the read noise of the images by about 0.5 e¯ to 1.0 e¯.
 Therefore, the DSI is the default mode for post-SM4 WFC operations, while the clamp-and-sample is unsupported.